Layerex/telegram-desktop-patches/README.md

 make
 ```

+You may also install a prebuilt package published in releases.

 ### Other systems

 Download source code of Telegram Desktop and run commands from prepare(), build() and package() in PKGBUILD manually.